About Divine Mercy Parish

 That evening a gala banquet took place at Pathfinder Vocational/Technical High School with Fr.
 Eugene Ozimek, former Assistant Pastor, serving as master of ceremonies.
 Among the attendees were clergy, sisters, elderly pioneers of the church, local and state government officials, as well as honored guests and speakers Bishop Maguire and Congressman Edward Boland.
 Soloist Beverly Martowski presented musical selections and an orchestra provided a varied program of musical selections.

 On October 5, SS.
 Peter and Paul Parish witnessed the blessing of the Divine Mercy Grotto by Fr.
-Seraphim Michalenko, M.I.C., rector of the National Shrine of Divine Mercy (Stockbridge, MA) and vice-postulator for the Canonization Cause of St. Maria Faustina Kowalska.
+Seraphim Michalenko, M.I.C., then-rector of the National Shrine of Divine Mercy (Stockbridge, MA) and vice-postulator for the Canonization Cause of St. Maria Faustina Kowalska.
 The mosaics which decorate the grotto interior were made by artists in Rome.

 Of particular interest are the stained glass windows which portray St. Faustina, to whom Christ appeared in a convent chapel in Kraków; Pope St. John Paul II, who canonized Sister Faustina in 2000; Dismus, the penitent thief who, while he hung on a cross beside Christ, knew His Divine Mercy; and St. Kateri Tekawitha, the first of the Mohawk people to reach sainthood - who shows that the Divine Mercy calls all souls to be saints in the One True Church, the Roman Catholic Church.